-LACs or School Test Coordinators must manually mark student tests complete (Marked Complete) for students who exited the test and did not resume testing or exited a test instead of clicking Submit.
+LACs or School Test Coordinators must manually mark student tests complete for students who exited the test and did not resume testing.
+The STC or LAC should keep a record of why a student's test was Marked Complete.
+A test should NEVER be Marked Complete at the end of a Section unless the school is sure the student will not return to complete the test.